Earning a Registered Nurse Certification

 |Prerequisites/Admission Requirements||Do you have the necessary classes and/or degrees?Are there minimum test scores necessary for admission?|

 Most states require individuals to have completed a training program in nursing in order to qualify for registered nurse (RN) licensure.
+Programs offered including Associate's of Science or Art and Bachelor's of Science.
 The fastest route to the RN qualification is a 2-year associate's degree in nursing.
 Many colleges and universities also offer 4-year bachelor's degree programs in nursing that can lead to RN licensure.
 Students who already have associate's degrees in nursing and RN licensure may be interested in pursuing an accelerated bachelor's degree program in order to qualify for graduate study in nursing.

 Entry-level students can pursue online RN licensure in a blended learning environment through associate's degree programs in nursing.
 Depending on the institution, these programs may lead to an Associate Degree in Nursing (ADN) or an Associate in Science in Nursing (ASN), but degrees are basically equivalent.

 Rather than offering some courses all online and some courses all on campus, many associate's degree programs in nursing blend individual classes.
 Students may complete some of the coursework for a particular class online and the rest of it in a face-to-face environment, reducing the overall number of scheduled class hours.
 Clinical experiences, however, must still be completed entirely on-campus or at an associated health care facility.
 The online portion of blended nursing courses typically includes case studies, online tutorials and related study materials.
 Most colleges use web-based learning management systems, such as Angel, to deliver online content.
 Sample core subjects may include anatomy and physiology, nursing process and pathophysiology.